 '''

-MAX-ACCESS not-accessible

-STATUS current

-DESCRIPTION

-"A set of SNMP target information.

 Entries in the snmpTargetParamsTable are created and

 deleted using the snmpTargetParamsRowStatus object."

 INDEX { IMPLIED snmpTargetParamsName }

 ::= { snmpTargetParamsTable 1 }

 SnmpTargetParamsEntry ::= SEQUENCE {

+snmpTargetParamsName

-snmpTargetParamsName SnmpAdminString,
+SnmpAdminString,

+snmpTargetParamsMPModel

-snmpTargetParamsMPModel SnmpMessageProcessingModel,
+SnmpMessageProcessingModel,

-snmpTargetParamsSecurityNodel SnmpSecurityModel,
+snmpTargetParamsSecurityModel SnmpSecurityModel,

+snmpTargetParamsSecurityName

-snmpTargetParamsSecurityName SnmpAdminString,
+SnmpAdminString,

 snmpTargetParamsSecurityLevel SnmpSecurityLevel,

 snmpTargetParamsStorageType StorageType,

 snmpTargetParamsRowStatus RowStatus

 }

 snmpTargetParamsName OBJECT-TYPE

 SYNTAX SnmpAdminString (SIZE(1..32))

 MAX-ACCESS not-accessible

 STATUS current

 DESCRIPTION

 "The locally arbitrary, but unique identifier associated

 with this snmpTargetParamsEntry."

 ::= { snmpTargetParamsEntry 1 }

 snmpTargetParamsMPModel OBJECT-TYPE

 SYNTAX SnmpMessageProcessingModel

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

 "The Message Processing Model to be used when generating

 SNMP messages using this entry."

 ::= { snmpTargetParamsEntry 2 }

 snmpTargetParamsSecurityModel OBJECT-TYPE

 SYNTAX SnmpSecurityModel (1..2147483647)

 MAX-ACCESS read-create

+STATUS

 current

-STATUS

 DESCRIPTION

 "The Security Model to be used when generating SNMP

 messages using this entry.
 An implementation may

 choose to return an inconsistentValue error if an

 attempt is made to set this variable to a value

 for a security model which the implementation does

-Levi, et al.

-Standards Track

-[Page 39]

-'''

-'''

 not support."

 ::= { snmpTargetParamsEntry 3 }

 snmpTargetParamsSecurityName OBJECT-TYPE

+SYNTAX

-SYNTAX SnmpAdminString
+SnmpAdminString

+'''

+'''

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

 "The securityName which identifies the Principal on

 whose behalf SNMP messages will be generated using

 this entry."

 ::= { snmpTargetParamsEntry 4 }

 snmpTargetParamsSecurityLevel OBJECT-TYPE

 SYNTAX SnmpSecurityLevel

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

 "The Level of Security to be used when generating

 SNMP messages using this entry."

 ::= { snmpTargetParamsEntry 5 }

 snmpTargetParamsStorageType OBJECT-TYPE

 SYNTAX StorageType

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

-"The storage type for this conceptual row."
+"The storage type for this conceptual row.

+Conceptual rows having the value 'permanent' need not

+allow write-access to any columnar objects in the row."

 DEFVAL { nonVolatile }

 ::= { snmpTargetParamsEntry 6 }

 snmpTargetParamsRowStatus OBJECT-TYPE

 SYNTAX RowStatus

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

 "The status of this conceptual row.

 To create a row in this table, a manager must

 set this object to either createAndGo(4) or

 createAndWait(5).

 Until instances of all corresponding columns are

 appropriately configured, the value of the

 corresponding instance of the snmpTargetParamsRowStatus

 column is 'notReady'.

 In particular, a newly created row cannot be made

-Standards Track

-Levi, et al.

-[Page 40]
+active until the corresponding

+snmpTargetParamsMPModel,

+snmpTargetParamsSecurityModel,

 '''

-active until the corresponding snmpTargetParamsMPModel, snmpTargetParamsSecurityModel, snmpTargetParamsSecurityName, and snmpTargetParamsSecurityLevel have all been set.
-The following objects may not be modified while the value of this object is active(1): - snmpTargetParamsMPModel - snmpTargetParamsSecurityModel - snmpTargetParamsSecurityName - snmpTargetParamsSecurityLevel An attempt to set these objects while the value of snmpTargetParamsRowStatus is active(1) will result in an inconsistentValue error." ::= { snmpTargetParamsEntry 7 } snmpUnavailableContexts OBJECT-TYPE SYNTAX Counter32 MAX-ACCESS read-only STATUS current DESCRIPTION "The total number of packets received by the SNMP engine which were dropped because the context contained in the message was unavailable." ::= { snmpTargetObjects 4 } snmpUnknownContexts OBJECT-TYPE SYNTAX Counter32 MAX-ACCESS read-only STATUS current DESCRIPTION "The total number of packets received by the SNMP engine which were dropped because the context contained in the message was unknown." ::= { snmpTargetObjects 5 } \ \ \ \ -- Conformance information --\ \ snmpTargetCompliances OBJECT IDENTIFIER ::= { snmpTargetConformance 1 } snmpTargetGroups OBJECT IDENTIFIER ::= { snmpTargetConformance 2 } \ \
+'''

+snmpTargetParamsSecurityName,

+and snmpTargetParamsSecurityLevel have all been set.

+The following objects may not be modified while the

+value of this object is active(1):

+- snmpTargetParamsMPModel

+- snmpTargetParamsSecurityModel

+- snmpTargetParamsSecurityName

+- snmpTargetParamsSecurityLevel

+An attempt to set these objects while the value of

+snmpTargetParamsRowStatus is active(1) will result in

+an inconsistentValue error."

+::= { snmpTargetParamsEntry 7 }

+snmpUnavailableContexts OBJECT-TYPE

+SYNTAX Counter32

+MAX-ACCESS read-only

+STATUS

+current

+DESCRIPTION

+"The total number of packets received by the SNMP

+engine which were dropped because the context

+contained in the message was unavailable."

+::= { snmpTargetObjects 4 }

+snmpUnknownContexts OBJECT-TYPE

+SYNTAX Counter32

+MAX-ACCESS read-only

+STATUS current

+DESCRIPTION

+"The total number of packets received by the SNMP

+engine which were dropped because the context

+contained in the message was unknown."

+::= { snmpTargetObjects 5 }

+-- Conformance information

+snmpTargetCompliances OBJECT IDENTIFIER ::=

+{ snmpTargetConformance 1 }

+snmpTargetGroups OBJECT IDENTIFIER ::=

+{ snmpTargetConformance 2 }